kohrVid/kohrVid-website/README.md

 ## Deploy to production

-This is really more of a note to self as I seem to forget this _everytime I update this._ The assets can only be compiled locally with a command like this:
+This is really more of a note to self as I seem to forget this _everytime I update the site._ The assets can only be compiled locally with a command like
+this:

     heroku run bundle exec rake assets:precompile RAILS_ENV=$ENV -a $appName